Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Evaluating LLMs with

 We define ``partially presented'' as the output that mentions the same topic but is not detailed enough.

-\paragraph{Dataset}
+\paragraph{Dataset.}

-We generate 500 stories for the random setting, 100 stories for each category-specific setting, and 100 stories for the multiple-attitude setting.
+We generate 500 stories for the random setting, 100 stories for each category-specific setting, and 100 stories for the multiple-attitude setting, \textbf{resulting in a total of 1,000 stories}.
 For story generation, we use GPT-4o-mini, while GPT-4o is used for validation.
 In the multiple-attitude setting, we implement only the attitude detection task.
 The value selection/extraction task is not included because the ground truth values typically exceed ten, making it challenging for the model to choose accurately.
-We report the total datapoints for each task in Table \ref{tab:statistics}.
+We report the total datapoints of attitude detection and values covered in the story of value selection for each task in Table \ref{tab:statistics}.

-\paragraph{Summarize-then-analyse long CoT prompting} For attitude detection and value selection, we experiment with two settings: no reasoning and CoT reasoning.
-In the no reasoning setting, we ask models to provide answers directly without explanation.
-In the reasoning setting, we provide a step-by-step reasoning guideline to guide the models' responses.
-For attitude detection (AD), we instruct models to first summarize speech relevant to the given statement and then analyze the attitude based on the retrieved speech.